Weather-Station-Software/live-weather-station/readme.txt

 * Improvement: event log now shows events numbers and supports direct access to detailed description.
 * Improvement: battery and signal levels for Netatmo stations are more accurate.
 * Improvement: optimized country / time zones list for Deutchland, United-Kingdom, Russia, Serbia, Vietnam and Yemen.
+* Improvement: Weather Station now use the latest version of Font Awesome (4.7).
 * Bug fix: wind strength rounding in km/h are not accurate.
 * Bug fix: current weather from OpenWeatherMap is wrongly registered in the events log.
 * Bug fix: filtering events log by station doesn't work.